monetaproject/blockauth/docs/blockauth-tx-details.md

 }
 ```

-The current capacity for thos method is 80 Bytes and is __fully__ utilized above.
+The current capacity for this method is 80 Bytes, which is __fully__ utilized by the current implementation.

-This same restriction of 80 bytes applies to Bitcoin, Litecoin, Dogecoin and DashPay.
+This restriction of 80 bytes applies to blockchains from Bitcoin, Litecoin, Dogecoin and DashPay.